GriffithUniLibrary/redcap-intro-superseded/content/0-start.md

 1. Open a browser and using the search box to find the Research Survey Centre web page.
 2. Log in to REDCap using your s-number and password.
+3. The first screen you will be shown is the 'My Projects' screen.

 {% endcapture %}
 {% include card.html header="Logging in to REDCap" text=text %}